New Orleans Drug Distribution Lawyer

 We will explore every potential defense and leave no stone unturned when representing you in your drug distribution case.

-Contact A Louisiana Defense Lawyer If You Are Charged with Selling Drugs
+Contact A New Orleans Drug Distribution Lawyer If You Are Charged with Selling Drugs

 When you are facing drug distribution charges, your freedom and future are on the line.
 Most drug distribution offenses carry minimum mandatory sentences and present the risk of spending decades of your life behind bars.

 The initial stages of your case are critical.
 Contact the Law Office of Robert S. Toale right away at 504-368-8440 for a consultation of your case.
 Attorney Robert Toale has helped countless clients get drug charges dismissed or significantly pled down in negotiations.
 The quality representation that he brings to the defense of his clients has the potential to truly change the trajectory of your life, as you face these serious charges.
-Do not stand alone or ill-prepared.
-Call for a consultation today.
+Do not stand alone or ill-prepared, call our experienced New Orleans drug distribution lawyer for a consultation today.